cert-manager/approver-policy/README.md

 contains an attribute which is _not_ present in the allowed block.

 An allowed attribute can be marked as `required`, which if true, will enforce that the attribute has been defined in the request.
+A field can only be marked as `required` if the corresponding field is also defined.
 The `required` field is not available for `isCA` or `usages`.

 In the following CertificateRequestPolicy, a request will be permitted if it does not request a DNS name, requests the DNS name "example.com", but will